Dhiraj-4/SpawnFlow/Readme.md

 🧠 Each workspace can have multiple entries (like frontend, backend, etc.)

-🖥️ Opens real system terminals — fully interactive (CTRL + C, history, etc.)
+🖥️ Opens real system terminals — (CTRL + C kill the terminal)

 🧰 Supports editors like VSCode, Cursor, Vim, and Neovim